-When it comes to growing trees for wood, walnut is a top contender – but of course, many homesteaders will grow this leading species for nuts, too.
+When it comes to growing trees for wood, walnut (Juglans sp.) is a top contender – but of course, many homesteaders will grow this leading species for nuts, too.

 You’ll eat the nut center of the fruit, either fresh out of the shell or in your favorite baked goods.
 Walnuts can also be used to make ink and dyes while the wood is great for flooring, furniture, gun stocks, and more.

-Chestnut trees are hardy in zones 4-8.
+Chestnut trees (Castanea dentata) are hardy in zones 4-8.
 Although the wood can be used for building and firewood, it’s worth keeping a few chestnuts around for the delicious and versatile nuts alone.

-Last but not least, hazelnuts are also good trees to consider growing, especially if you live in the north.
-They can survive in zones as cold as zone 2 and are small trees that are easy to care for.
+Hazelnuts are also good trees to consider growing, especially if you live in the north.
+In fact, some cultivars – such as the “beaked hazelnut” (Corylus cornuta) can survive in zones as cold as zone 2.
+At only 8 feet tall at full maturity, these are smaller trees that are exceptionally easy to care for.

 Best Trees for Firewood